Updated

 Where Cursor Falls Short

-The credit system creates unpredictability.
+Usage-based billing creates unpredictability.
 Before June 2025, Pro meant unlimited — full stop.
-Now, manually selecting frontier models burns credits, and heavy agent sessions can eat through a $20 budget faster than expected.
+Now every plan includes a metered pool of model usage, and heavy agent sessions with frontier models can exhaust your included amount faster than expected, tipping you into on-demand charges.
 Developers who ran agents all day on the old plan report real cost increases.
-If you stay in Auto mode, this is less of an issue — but the change eroded trust.
+If you stay in Auto mode (which doesn’t draw down included limits), this is less of an issue — but the change eroded trust, and watching a meter is a different experience than a flat fee.

 It’s a VS Code fork, which means VS Code ceiling.
 If you work in JetBrains, Xcode, or anything outside the VS Code ecosystem, Cursor doesn’t work in your existing environment.
 GitHub Copilot supports VS Code, JetBrains, Xcode, Neovim, Eclipse, and more — if IDE flexibility matters to you, that’s a real differentiator.